Great tit: Taxonomy

-The great tit was formerly treated as ranging from Britain to Japan and south to the islands of Indonesia, with 36 described subspecies ascribed to four main species groups.
-The major group had 13 subspecies across Europe, temperate Asia and north Africa, the minor group's nine subspecies occurred from southeast Russia and Japan into northern southeast Asia and the 11 subspecies in the cinereus group were found from Iran across south Asia to Indonesia.
+The great tit was formerly considered to range from Britain to Japan and south to the islands of Indonesia, with 36 described subspecies ascribed to four main species groups.
+The major group comprised 13 subspecies across Europe, temperate Asia and north Africa; the minor group's nine subspecies occurred from southeast Russia and Japan into northern southeast Asia and the 11 subspecies in the cinereus group were found from Iran across south Asia to Indonesia.
 The three bokharensis subspecies were often treated as a separate species, Parus bokharensis, the Turkestan tit.
 This form was once thought to form a ring species around the Tibetan Plateau, with gene flow throughout the subspecies, but this theory was abandoned when sequences of mitochondrial DNA were examined, finding that the four groups were distinct (monophyletic) and that the hybridisation zones between the groups were the result of secondary contact after a temporary period of isolation.

 A study published in 2005 confirmed that the major group was distinct from the cinereus and minor groups and that along with P. m. bokharensis it diverged from these two groups around 1.5 million years ago.
 The divergence between the bokharensis and major groups was estimated to have been about half a million years ago.
 The study also examined hybrids between representatives of the major and minor groups in the Amur Valley where the two meet.
 Hybrids were rare, suggesting that there were some reproductive barriers between the two groups.
 The study recommended that the two eastern groups be split out as new species, the cinereous tit (Parus cinereus), and the Japanese tit (Parus minor), but that the Turkestan tit be lumped in with the great tit.
 This taxonomy has been followed by some authorities, for example the IOC World Bird List.
 The Handbook of the Birds of the World volume treating the Parus species went for the more traditional classification, treating the Turkestan tit as a separate species but retaining the Japanese and cinereous tits with the great tit, a move that has not been without criticism.